-B. Finding an Appropriate Number of the Iteration in Gibbs Sampling
+6.2 Finding an Appropriate Number of the Iteration in Gibbs Sampling

 In the experiments, the numbers of the iteration are given ad hoc.
 In general, it is difficult to predict the lower bounds of the number of the iteration in Gibbs sampling.
 It is noteworthy that the Gibbs sampling affects only the time for action selection, it does not affect the learning steps.
 Therefore, the number of the iteration should be given as long as possible.
-To get good samples with less time, overrelaxation techniques or simulated annealing [3] are possible.
+To get good samples with less time, overrelaxation techniques or simulated annealing [2] are possible.

-VII.
-CONCLUSION
+7. CONCLUSION

-This paper proposed a new approach combining random rectangular coarse coding with Gibbs-sampling action selection to cope with reinforcement learning in highdimensional domains.
-The proposed coding method is very simple and quite suited both to approximate Q-functions in high-dimensional spaces, and to execute Gibbs sampling.
-The action selection scheme using Gibbs-sampling enables to handle high-dimensional action space in RL problems.
-The parameters of the rectangular features are given randomly, however, it works very well in Rod-in-maze problem and Multi-joint arm problem.
-A future work is to consider some other sophisticated methods to generate (or modify) the feature parameters.
+This paper proposed a new approach combining random rectangular coarse coding with Gibbs-sampling action selection to cope with reinforcement learning in high-dimensional domains.
+The proposed coding method is very simple and quite suited both to approximate Qfunctions in high-dimensional spaces, and to execute Gibbs sampling.
+The scheme using Gibbs-sampling enables to handle high-dimensional action space in RL problems.
+The parameters of the rectangular features are given randomly, however, it works well in Rod-in-maze problem and Multi-joint arm problem.